 Provider Reports: For SAs that require a provider to submit a report, the date of receipt of the service, invoice, and report must each be entered in RHW within seven calendar days of when each occurred to ensure data accuracy and integrity in the payment authorization process.

-Inaccurate Invoices: When an invoice is inaccurate or incomplete, TWC-VR staff return it to the vendor for correction by completing a Vendor Invoice Additional Data Request (VR3460) If RHW is not available and the VR3460 is completed outside of RHW,
+Inaccurate Invoices: When an invoice is inaccurate or incomplete, TWC-VR staff must return it to the vendor for correction by completing a Vendor Invoice Additional Data Request (VR3460) within 21 days of receiving the invoice.
+If RHW is not available, the VR3460 is completed outside of RHW.

-TWC-VR staff must create a RHW case note to document the date on which the invoice was returned to the vendor and the reason for the return and return the invoice and the VR3460 to the vendor within 21 days of receiving the invoice.
+TWC-VR staff must create a RHW case note to document the date on which the invoice was returned to the vendor and the reason for the return and return the invoice and the VR3460 to the vendor.

 If the vendor's billing statement for advance payment situations lacks the required invoice data but all other information is accurate and complete, the TWC-VR staff member must attach the RHW system-generated billing cover sheet for the SA to the billing statement.
 The combination of the two documents serves as the invoice for the associated SA.

+Once the corrected invoice is received, date-stamp the corrected invoice and use it as the invoice of record for the purchase.
+This date is the invoice received date in RHW.

 Serial Numbers: For technology goods with a serial number only, the serial number must be recorded as part of the documentation when delivery of a good is accepted.